Useful Google Dorks for OSINT Investigations

 Explore our comprehensive guide about advanced search techniques to use Google dorks that will enhance your OSINT research.

-Google Dorks or Google Hacking is a technique used by the media, investigative agencies, and security engineers to query various search engines to discover hidden information and vulnerabilities that can be found on public servers.
+Google Dorks is a technique used by the media, investigative agencies, and security engineers to query various search engines to discover hidden information and vulnerabilities that can be found on public servers.

 You can use Dorking, not only on Google.
 These operators will work just as well on Bing, Yahoo, and DuckDuckGo.
 An operator is a keyword or phrase that has a special meaning for a search engine.
 Here are examples of commonly used operators: “inurl,” “intext,” “site,” “feed,” and “language.”
 Each operator is followed by a colon followed by the corresponding search term.